What are restrictive covenants?

 Where the employee has been induced by the employer's competitor into breaching restrictive covenants, the employer might choose to sue that employer (particularly as the competitor company is likely to have greater financial resources from which to pay any award of damages made).

-Team moves between competing businesses have become a hot issue as businesses try and poach teams of employees from profitable parts of their competitors' businesses.
+Team moves between competing businesses have become a hot issue as businesses try to poach teams of employees from profitable parts of their competitors' businesses.
 Restrictive covenants will usually feature heavily in team move litigation if they are included in departing employees' employment contracts.

 Once an employer becomes aware that there may be a raid on its employees, it is important to act quickly to determine the best strategy to protect its position.
 Recent case law has demonstrated an increased willingness by the courts to uphold post termination restrictions in favour of employers.